UPPMAX/HPC-python/docs/batch.rst

    .. tab:: HPC2N

-        Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2021.05, Python/3.9.5 + Python package you have installed yourself with virtual environment.
-The full example can be found under "Using Python for Machine Learning jobs".
+        Example with loading SciPy-bundle, Python, matplotlib, TensorFlow for GPU.
+A full example can be found under "Using Python for Machine Learning jobs".

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2n2023-089 # Change to your own after the course
+            #SBATCH -A hpc2nXXXX-YYY # Change to your own
             #SBATCH --time=00:10:00  # Asking for 10 minutes
-            # Asking for one K80 card
+            # Asking for one V100 card
-            #SBATCH --gres=gpu:k80:1
+            #SBATCH --gres=gpu:v100:1

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1
-            module load GCC/11.2.0 OpenMPI/4.1.1 SciPy-bundle/2021.10 TensorFlow/2.7.1
+            module load GCC/10.3.0 OpenMPI/4.1.1 SciPy-bundle/2021.05 Python/3.9.5 matplotlib/3.4.2 TensorFlow/2.6.0-CUDA-11.3.1

-            # Activate a virtual environment if needed
-            # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
-            # Example: /proj/nobackup/hpc2n2023-089/mrspock/pythonHPC2N
-            source <path-to-virt-env>/bin/activate

             # Run your Python script
-            python example-tf.py
+            python my-tf-program.py

-The recommended TensorFlow version for this course is 2.7.1 on Kebnekaise.
-The module is compatible with Python 3.10.4 (automatically loaded when you load TensorFlow and its other prerequisites).
+The recommended TensorFlow version for this course is 2.6.0-CUDA-11.3.1 on Kebnekaise.
+The module is compatible with Python 3.9.5.

 Exercises
 ---------